-- They are more common in children and young adults, especially if involved in risk-taking activities.
+- They are more common in children and in young adults, especially those involved in risk-taking activities.

 - They also become more common with advancing age, partly because advancing age is related to an increased risk of falls and partly because of osteoporosis.

 - What was the mechanism of injury?
 Note the degree of trauma, as fracture with a mild force suggests osteoporosis.

 - Was there a sound or a feeling of something breaking on impact?

 - Is there loss of function?